 SUNDAY (pre-retreat until 1pm)

 We’ll welcome the morning with a walking meditation and a yoga practice, and then we’ll hike up to the village of Santa Cruz to meet with leaders of Amigos de Santa Cruz, a remarkable NGO (founded by former Vermonter, Pat Thorpie).
-We’ll tour the village, learn about Amigos’ programs and work on a volunteer project to support their efforts.
-Lunch will be provided by teens trained in Amigos’ culinary program.
-We’ll continue with our service in the afternoon wrapping up with enough time to relax at Villa Sumaya before dinner.
-Our day will close with restorative yoga.
+We’ll tour the village, learn about Amigos’ programs, and visit their handcraft shop.
+Lunch will be provided by teens trained in Amigos’ culinary program, and in the afternoon, local artisans who are graduates of Amigos’ job skills programs will teach us their crafts.
+You will have the opportunity to learn how to bead your own bracelet, weave a scarf, or cook a three-course Guatemalan meal.
+We’ll return with enough time to relax at Villa Sumaya before dinner.
+Our day will close with a gentle yoga practice.

 We’ll have our final morning meditation and yoga session at Villa Sumaya and then it will be time to say goodbye to Lake Atitlan.
 We’ll head back to Antigua and spend the afternoon visiting the handcraft markets and walking the cobblestone roads of this UNESCO World Heritage site.
-We will enjoy a final group dinner at a farm outside of the city and then we will close our retreat with a celebration.
+We will enjoy a final group dinner and then settle into our hotel nearby the airport.

 We’ll take an early morning shuttle to the airport and, with our hearts full, we will travel back to the United States.